• Skip to primary navigation

 gluten-free cookie dough ingredients

-Now combine the gluten-free oat flour, granulated sugar, brown sugar and salt in a large bowl and mix until combined.
+First, combine the gluten-free oat flour, granulated sugar, brown sugar, and salt in a large bowl.

 a bowl with oat flour, sugar and salt ready to be made in to gluten-free chocolate chip cookie dough balls

-Then add softened dairy-free butter (it should be soft, not melted), vanilla extract and 2 tablespoons of dairy-free milk of choice, and then mix together using your hands.
-You could also use a wooden spoon or your hand mixer, but I find working the dough by hand allows it to come together better.
-Use disposable gloves, if desired.
+Then add the softened (not melted) dairy-free butter, vanilla extract, and 2 tablespoons of dairy-free milk of choice.
+Mix all the ingredients together using your hands, a wooden spoon, or a hand mixer.
+I personally find using my hands helps the dough come together better.

-If the dough isn’t coming together well, add another tablespoon of dairy-free milk until the dough holds together.
-Add chocolate chips and continue to work the dough until well combined.
+Add another tablespoon of dairy-free milk to help the dough hold together if needed.
+Once the dough is a good consistency, add the chocolate chips and continue to work the dough until well combined.

 gluten-free chocolate chip cookie dough in a big mound ready to be rolled into balls

-I highly recommend mini-chocolate chips by Enjoy Life.
-They work perfectly in this recipe and they’re vegan and gluten free.
+I used mini-chocolate chips by Enjoy Life and think they work perfectly in this recipe.
+They’re vegan, dairy-free, and gluten-free.
 You could also use regular-sized chocolate chips.

-Once the mixture is combined, roll the dough into 1.5 inch balls and place on a serving dish or baking sheet.
-You’ll have enough dough for about 14-16 balls depending on how large or small you roll them.
+Once the mixture is combined, roll the dough into 1.5-inch balls and place each ball on a serving dish or baking sheet.
+You’ll have enough dough for about 14-16 balls, depending on how large or small you roll them.

 tray of gluten-free cookie dough balls